everestial/TestSwitchErrors/README.md

 # finally compare the "SetA" against "SetB".
 **conclusion** - yes the sample size improves phasing but with phaseExtender you are able to get good quality phasing even with sample size as small as 10.

+*** to add ***
+N50 for the truth set, phased set01, set02, 03.
+switchError per mb
+phasedSet of sample NA12878.